romeolorenzo/OCAJP-8/Chapter 4 - Methods and Encapsulation/Methods_and_Encapsulation.md

 ## Applying Access Modifiers
 From the most restrictive to least: private, default, protected, public

-..* private - only code in the same class can access methods or fields.
+* *private* - only code in the same class can access methods or fields.
-..* default - only code in the same package can access methods or fields.
+* default - only code in the same package can access methods or fields.
-..* protected - allows code to access members of the parent class as well as default access.
+* protected - allows code to access members of the parent class as well as default access.
 ..* public - allows code to access protected and classes in other packages.

 ## Static Methods and Fields